Stable Menus of Public Goods: A Matching Problem: Upper Bound with Linear-Time Algorithm via Structural Results

 \section{Upper Bound with Linear-Time Algorithm via\texorpdfstring{\\}{ }Structural Results}

 In this section, we explore the possibility of obtaining upper bounds via structural results.
 Specifically, we show that when the ratio between $u$ and $t$ is sufficiently large, either there exists a $(t,u)$-stable menu of size $\leq 1$, or the agents' preferences must have a highly specific structure.
 From this specific structure, we can compute a $(t,u)$-stable solution using a simple algorithm.
-The ratio between $u$ and $t$ needed to secure such a structural result exceeds that of \cref{upper-bound-g-minus-2}, and as a result, this technique does not yield an improved upper bound.
-However, the tools employed here may shed additional light on the menu selection problem.
+The ratio between $u$ and $t$ needed to secure such a structural result exceeds that of \cref{upper-bound-g-minus-2-formal}, and as a result, this technique does not yield an improved upper bound for the case of complete preferences.
+For the case of general, possibly incomplete preferences, the result we present in this section, \cref{prop:structural-upper-bound}, is the best upper bound we have for general $g$, as we do not know how to extend the techniques of \cref{upper-bound-g-minus-2-formal} to the setting of incomplete preferences.
+Furthermore, the tools employed here may shed additional light on the menu selection problem.

 As a warmup, consider the case $u \geq (g\!-\!1)(t\!-\!1)$.
 (This is slightly stronger than the trivial upper bound presented in \cref{upper-bound-g-minus-1}.)
 Assume as usual (by applying \cref{lemma:suff-popular} and \cref{lemma:suff-rarely-ranked}) that $|k| < t$ and $\{ k \}$ is $t$-feasible for all $k \in G$.
 Suppose no $(t,u)$-stable menu of size $\leq 1$ exists.
 Then for every public good $k \in G$, there exists a public good $j \in G$ such that $|j \succ k| \geq u \geq (g\!-\!1)(t\!-\!1)$.
 The agents with favorite public good $k$ cannot satisfy $j \succ k$, so every agent whose favorite public good is not $k$ must satisfy $j \succ k$.
 Repeating this argument for all $k \in G$, and relabeling the public goods, we get that every agent with favorite public good $k$ must satisfy all of $2 \succ 1, 3 \succ 2, \dots, 1 \succ g$ except $k+1 \succ k$.
 This imposes a rigid structure on the agents' preferences: it implies that the set of agents has preferences exactly as follows (see \cref{table:structure-warmup}).